protsack-stephan/wme/example/ondemand/README.md

-# Wikimedia Enterprise Authentication API example
+# Wikimedia Enterprise On-Demand API example

-Simple piece of code that shows a really basic way to login, revoke token and refresh token with WME Authentication API.
+Simple piece of code that shows how to:
+- do an article look up in a specific project.
+- get all the available projects.

 ### Getting started